psurer/travel_budget/README.md

-# travel_budget
+## travel_budget
-App that allows you to track your budget, add expenses and deposits, no connection necessary.
+### App that allows you to track your budget, add expenses and deposits, no connection necessary.

+#### AS AN avid traveller
+#### I WANT to be able to track my withdrawals and deposits with or without a data/internet connection
+#### SO THAT my account balance is accurate when I am traveling